Top Tips for Traveling with a Cat: Your Complete Pet Travel Guide

 - Be ready to modify your ideal trip on behalf of your cat's wellbeing

-Should You use Cat Sedative for Travel?
+Should You Sedate Your Cat for Traveling?

 Since there is no such thing as a completely risk-free medicine, your vet is the only one who can say for sure whether your cat is healthy enough to take sedatives.
-Because every cat is unique, you should consult your physician about which sedative would be ideal for your particular feline.
+Because every cat is unique, you should consult your veterinarian about which sedative would be ideal for your particular feline.

 Traveling with a Cat Checklist